-WHAT DOES WANNACRY AND SIMILAR RANSOMWARE DO?
+WHAT DOES WANNACRY (AND SIMILAR RANSOMWARES) DO?
 HOW DOES IT DO THAT?

 WHAT DOES CONTENTACCESS FILE ARCHIVE DO?

-contentACCESS File Archive is archiving files from file server, shares and working stations.
+contentACCESS File Archive is archiving files from file servers, shares and workstations.
 It is mostly intended to archive corporate documents – office documents, pdfs, pictures, video and audio files, report files.
 These files are the most valuable digital asset of the company.

-The archive is read-only so nobody can tamper with that, but the files are still accessible from the stub which the archive has created.
-In case anything is deleted the files can be restored by a mouse click into its place of origin or somewhere else.
-In case of any updates in the files a new version is created but all versions are accessible.
+The archive is read-only, so nobody can tamper with that, but the files are still accessible from the stubs that the archive has created.
+In case anything is deleted, the files can be restored by a few clicks into their place of origin or somewhere else.
+In case of any updates in the files, a new version is created, but all versions are accessible.

 HOW CAN CONTENTACCESS PROTECT YOU FROM WANNACRY?

-Using contentACCESS archive the corporate files are archived in a read only compliant form:
+By using contentACCESS archive, the corporate files are archived in a read only compliant form: